Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Projection and unprojection

-and call it the {\it unprojection} of the pair $(Y,\lambda)$. \end{Def}
+and call it the \emph{unprojection} of the pair $(Y,\lambda)$. \end{Def}

-On the other hand, to compute invariants of the unprojections, we usually need to determine when the partial elimination ideals {\it stabilize}, that is, for which values of $i$, the equality $K_i(X,z)=K_\infty(X,z)$ holds.
-The following helps us to recognize the situation for $i=1$:
+On the other hand, to compute invariants of the unprojections we should usually determine when the partial elimination ideals \emph{stabilize}, that is, for which values of $i$ the equality $K_i(X,z)=K_\infty(X,z)$ holds.
+The following helps us to recognize whether an unprojection $(X,z)$ has $\pi_z|_X$ simple.